 For the past few years, we have taken a look at each NHL roster and broken it down by acquisition method.
-To build an NHL roster, general managers have a few different options to acquire players: the draft, trades, free agent signings, waivers, expansion, and offer sheets.
+To build an NHL roster, general managers have a few different options to acquire players: the draft, trades, signings, waivers, expansion, and offer sheets.

 Roster players acquired via the draft

 With star players opting to stick with their original team much more often nowadays than in the past, it is crucial to draft well and constantly have players pushing for NHL jobs.
-Just this season alone we saw long-term extensions given out to Aleksander Barkov, Nick Suzuki, Seth Jones, Darnell Nurse, Cale Makar, Mika Zibanejad, Quinn Hughes, Kirill Kaprizov, Sean Couturier, and Andrei Svechnikov.
-It’s a long list, and all represent franchise cornerstones for their respective teams.
+Just this season alone we saw big extensions given out to Jason Robertson, Mathew Barzal, Nathan MacKinnon, Jordan Kyrou, Tim Stutzle, Tage Thompson, and Josh Norris.
+Teams are learning that they need to back up the Brinks truck to keep their stars, and they’re doing it.
 It is nearly impossible to find these types of players in free agency so it is essential to draft top players and retain them for as long as possible.

-For all the graphs in this article, information was gathered via CapFriendly, and season opening rosters were used for all teams.
-Not all teams intend on opening the season with 23-man rosters, and many teams utilized the long term injured reserve (LTIR) and season opening injured reserve (SOIR) to exceed both the roster limit and the salary cap.
+For all the graphs in this article, information was gathered via CapFriendly.
+Not all teams run a standard 23-man roster; many teams utilize the long term injured reserve (LTIR) and season opening injured reserve (SOIR) to exceed both the roster limit and the salary cap.

 The Seattle Kraken and Vegas Golden Knights have the fewest drafted roster players but of course, this is due to them being recent expansion teams and simply not having enough drafts to accumulate and develop players.
 The Chicago Blackhawks and Florida Panthers have the fewest drafted players out of the non-expansion teams.
 They may have punted on this season, but for years, the Hawks have tried to kick the can down the road and provide their franchise players with the chance to win the Cup once again.
 Mortgaging the future will lead to that type of spot on this chart.

-Out of 815 roster players on opening night this season, 301 were acquired by their teams via the draft.
-That represents 37% of all players and the most frequent acquisition method.
+Out of 829 roster players at this point this season, 296 were acquired by their teams via the draft.
+That represents 36% of all players and the most frequent acquisition method.

 Roster players acquired via trade